hachiyuki8/hachiyuki8.github.io/docs/_posts/2021-12-02-cmu-courses.markdown

 #### Courses

 - **21-127 Concepts of Mathematics**
-  - I'm not really a math person, but I found the content decently interesting and useful in many future courses.
+  - Covers the fundamentals of discrete math, including logic, proof techniques, basic set theory and number theory, etc. I'm not really a math person, but I found the content decently structured and taught, and useful in many future courses.
-  - First 1/3rd of the course gave me a rough time because I wasn't very good at writing rigorous proofs.
-It got much easier for me after the first midterm.
+  - The course is heavily proof-based.
+First 1/3rd of the course gave me a rough time because I wasn't very good at writing rigorous proofs, but it got much easier once I got a hang of it.

 - **36-202 Methods for Statistics and Data Science**
-  - I wasn't yet a statistics person at that time, but also found the content engaging (definitely more than AP statistics).
+  - I wasn't yet a statistics person at that time, but definitely found the content more engaging than AP statistics.
 A very easy course that covers quite some important fundamentals of statistics and provides a little R exposure.
-  - Gordon Weinberg is a good instructor and a nice person.

 - **76-100 Reading and Writing in an Academic Context**
-  - The topic of my section was linguistic identity.
-As a bilingual I was pretty interested in it and found many readings relevant and relatable.
-  - I did hear that we had more low-stake assignments comparing to other professors' sections though...
+  - As an international student, I had to take it or take the placement test to skip it.
+In hindsight, I don't think I learnt anything new from it, although it did help me brush up on my writing.
+  - Most of the lower-stake assignments centered around basic writing skills, such as writing synthesis, presenting arguments, etc.

 - **66-106 Quantitative Social Science Scholars First Year Seminar**
   - Covers the basics of social science research with quite some R exposure - some overlap with 202.
+Moderate amount of reading and lectures are discussion-based.
-  - Mark Patterson is so nice.
-The seminar was also a good chance to know other peers in the QSSS program - most of us actually lived in the same dorm.
+  - The seminar was also a good chance to know other peers in the QSSS program.

 - **[15-112 Fundamentals of Programming](https://www.cs.cmu.edu/~112/) (Dropped)**
   - I didn't need to take it, but I was worried that my programming fundamentals was not solid - I barely remembered anything from APCS.